 To make the book, you will need a small notebook, preferably with a dull cardboard cover.
 Next, decorate the book with a turkey handprint.
 Paint your child’s hand and thumb brown.
 Paint each finger a different fall color, such as red, green, orange and yellow.
 Stamp your child’s hand on the front cover.
 When the paint dries, help your child draw legs, an eye, and a beak.
 You can use small leaf cookie cutters dipped in paint to make leaf stamps as well.

+You could make it even more special if you connect it to this recipe….
 Tell your children you are going to bake a “secret” cranberry bread recipe.
 The recipe can be found in the children’s Thanksgiving book, Cranberry Thanksgiving by Wende and Harry Devlin.
 In this Thanksgiving tale, Grandma is not happy when her granddaughter Maggie invites Mr. Whiskers to Thanksgiving dinner.
 Grandma doesn’t like Mr. Whiskers because he is unkempt and straggly.
 She likes her guest, Mr. Horace who is neat and tidy.
-But when Grandma’s secret cranberry bread recipe is stolen, it’s Mr. Whiskers who saves the day!
+But when Grandma’s secret cranberry bread recipe is stolen, it’s Mr. Whiskers who saves the day.
 Talk to your children about the importance of kindness, being compassionate, and not judging others based on appearances.
 Don’t forget to share a warm piece of your special cranberry bread with your Thanksgiving guests!